Kurt Volker, Trump’s part-time Ukraine envoy, played role in Giuliani outreach

 Breaking News Emails

-WASHINGTON — After President Donald Trump asked Ukraine’s president to work with his personal attorney, Rudy Giuliani, on a possible corruption investigation into former Vice President Joe Biden, the Ukrainians turned to another American to facilitate the introduction: Ambassador Kurt Volker, Trump’s part-time envoy for Ukraine.
+WASHINGTON — To hear Rudy Giuliani tell it, it was a phone call from the Trump administration's special envoy for Ukraine, Ambassador Kurt Volker, that jump-started Giuliani's contacts with Ukraine's new leaders over corruption and a possible investigation into former Vice President Joe Biden.

+But a whistleblower's complaint made public Thursday paints a different picture: One of Volker scrambling to "contain the damage" to national security inflicted by Giuliani, Trump's personal lawyer, and back-channeling with the Ukrainian leadership about how to navigate the conflicting messages that Giuliani and U.S. officials were sending.

-“Ambassador Volker called me,” Giuliani told NBC News in an interview Wednesday night.
+"Nonsense," a defiant Giuliani told NBC News in an interview Thursday after the complaint was made public.
+"It's a provable lie."

-Although Volker has mostly stayed under the radar since taking the job in 2017, his unusual arrangement as Trump’s special representative for Ukraine negotiations is attracting new attention amid revelations of his role in the ongoing Ukraine saga.
+Volker, President Trump's special representative for Ukraine negotiations, has mostly stayed under the radar since taking the job in 2017.
+But his unusual arrangement as Trump’s special representative for Ukraine negotiations is attracting new attention amid revelations of his central role in the ongoing Ukraine saga.

 An unpaid volunteer, Volker spends most of his time engaged in outside projects, including his work at a Washington lobbying firm that continued to represent the Government of Ukraine for almost two years after Volker started as special envoy.

-The State Department has acknowledged that it was Volker who put Giuliani “in direct contact” with Andriy Yermak, a top adviser to Ukraine’s President Volodymyr Zelenskiy.
-That introduction ultimately led to a meeting between Yermak and Giuliani in Spain.

-But the State Department insists that Giuliani “does not speak on behalf of the U.S. government” and that he “acts in a personal capacity” as Trump’s lawyer.
-The State Department wouldn’t say why Volker made the introduction, other than that the Ukrainian aide requested it.

-In his interview with NBC News, Giuliani said that Volker called him in late July — right around the time of Trump’s phone call with Zelensky — and asked if it was all right to give Giuliani’s number to the Zelensky’s aide.
+In the interview, Giuliani said that Volker called him in late July — right around the time of Trump’s phone call with Zelensky — and asked if it was all right to give Giuliani’s number to Zelensky’s aide.

 “I was in a unique position to help with some of the things the State Department was working on,” Giuliani said.
 He declined to say what it was, stating that it was “privileged,” but said it related to “corruption in the Ukraine — and not only about Biden.”